LIDILE/VizLing/README.md

 ## Installation
 Software requirements :
 R software packages must be installed.

-R package requirement :
+See requirements.txt

 1. Download zip file.

-2. First copy and unzip this project to some directory on your computer
+2. First copy and unzip this project to new directory on your computer

 3. Make sure that the packages listed in *requirements.txt* are installed.